Virtual Seniors Connecting Through Music

 There are many research studies that demonstrate a direct connection between music and health.

 Our programs apply research-based approaches that are shared with a personal touch by The Music Studio’s trained Music Care Specialist Shelby Lynn and by Ed Lettner.
+Our Virtual Seniors Connecting Through Music Programs have been carefully adapted for the virtual format to ensure that each participant has an enjoyable and beneficial experience.

 Private and Group Music Sessions